The Newborn Behavioral Observations system (NBO) Training Program

 NBO system Training Process:

 The NBO training is an interactive learning process.
 Lectures on newborn behavior and development, live baby demonstrations with families and group discussions are included in the training sessions.
 On-site workshops are conducted at Boston Children's Hospital and Harvard Medical School.
 The Brazelton Institute offers off-site workshops across the country and abroad* (See below for further information on off-site training).
-The NBO Handbook, NBO kits, assessment tools, and reading materials will be provided and are included in the cost.
+The NBO Handbook, NBO kits and reading materials will be provided and are included in the cost.

 There are five training phases.
 These phases are: